ravigajul/PlayWrightForMe/README.md

 ## Environment Variable dotenv

 Install the dotenv package and uncomment the require('dotenv').config() from playwright.config.ts. o pass an environment variable from the command line in Windows, you can use the set command before the actual command, and separate them with && in package.json script
-In package.json script

 ```javascript
 script:{